 Advice on adapting the plays of William Shakespeare for radio drama.
 This was for a workshop conducted by the Museum of Television & Radio.
 The info also relates to radio writing in general.

 Radio can be a brilliant way to involve students with William Shakespeare’s

 dramas.
 A radio-style adaptation brings the plays alive, but keeps them

 manageable as a class project, because radio removes the two main obstacles in

 1) No memorization of dialogue is required.

-2) The sets and action are depicted through dialogue,
+2) The sets and action are depicted through dialogue, music and sound effects.

-use of music to translate the drama from the theater to radio’s stage of the mind.
+There are a few considerations for successfully adapting Shakespeare’s plays as radio dramas.
+These involve structure, clarity, sound effects and the use of music to translate the drama from the theater to radio’s stage of the mind.

 Shakespeare?
 Get me re-write!